 - Taking antihistamines to reduce itching.

-- Applying anti-itch creams containing pramoxine, which are available over the counter.
+- Applying anti-itch creams containing pramoxine, which are available over the counter or online.

 - Draining blisters.
 This should be performed by a doctor as it can increase the risk of harmful infections.